Overview

 Prototyping

-Approach 2: We pivoted and attempted to create a scissor linear actuator instead.
-We 3D printed it and used M3 nuts and screws to assemble
+Approach 2: We pivoted fully to a scissor linear actuator

 We want to make the cube out of an agar agar bio composite material.
 The tests and findings are as follows.